-4 Upsetting Things I Learned About My Fellow Christian Voters This Election
+4 Unnerving Things I Learned About My Fellow Christian Voters This Election

 Before I begin, let me just say that these are all generalizations.